K -12 Music Education, Classroom Resources and Music Law

 National Assocication for Music Education, has seventy thousand music educators working for the education of America's children; The Music Educators National Conference, and International Society for Music Education promotes music and argues for the inclusion of music as part of the early childhood curriculum; includes benefits of early music instruction and curriculum recommendations.

-We can learn a lot about cultures just by listening to the music they create.
 Children are particularly interested in music and there have been many studies showing the connection between music and brain development.
 Music can be used to help children learn to read.
 There are thousands of free music download sites where people can download and listen to music from all over the world.
 Music education is a critical element in a well balanced curriculum.

-Music | Carl Orff
+Music | Carl Orff | Unknow Culture Makers

-Quote 2006
+Quote 2006 Kids

-USED TO say:
+USED TO SAY:

-"I KNOW
+"I KNOW that song"

-NOW they say
+NOW they say "I've GOT that song

 Folklore and Traditional Culture Instruction Into K-12 Education